je-l/multi-pack/docs/design.md

 ### Algorithms and data structures

-During encoding, Lempel-Ziw-Welch (LZW) uses a dictionary to store recurring patterns in a file, storing them as indexes in a dictionary to save space.
+During encoding, Lempel-Ziv-Welch (LZW) uses a dictionary to store recurring patterns in a file, storing them as indexes in a dictionary to save space.
 The dictionary is continuously checked if a specific pattern is stored, so O(1) search time complexity is a must.
 Suitable data structure would be hash table